OWASP/www-project-threat-and-safeguard-matrix/index.md

 ---
 # Introduction
 The Threat and Safeguard Matrix or (TaSM) is an action oriented view to safeguard and enable the business created by Ross Young.
-It started with a thought that we often list our greatest threats to our company in a risk register, but fail to actually provide a defense in depth plan that actually works.
-Simply put if Cyber is in the business of Revenue Protection we need to have a well though out plan against the biggest threats to our company.
+It started with a thought that we often list our greatest threats to our company in a risk register, but fail to actually provide a defense in depth plan to address them.
+Simply put if Cyber is in the business of Revenue Protection, then we need to have a well though out plan against the biggest threats to our company.
+This is where the functions (Identify, Protect, Detect, Respond, & Recover) of the NIST Cyber Security Framework come into play

+Example if you were to look across the information security industry you would notice that the largest data breaches against companies often involve Phishing, Ransomware, Web Application Attacks, and Vendor/Partner Data Loss.

 ![TaSM](https://github.com/OWASP/www-project-threat-and-safeguard-matrix/blob/main/assets/images/TaSM%20Matrix.png)

 # How does it work?

+## Threats

+## Functions
+### Identify-
+### Protect-
+### Detect-
+### Respond-
+### Recover-

+## Safeguards

 This is an example of a Project or Chapter Page.
 Please change these items to indicate the actual information you wish to present.
 In addition to this information, the 'front-matter' above this text should be modified to reflect your actual information.
 An explanation of each of the front-matter items is below: